Subject Source: Art & Architecture Thesaurus

 Identifier: AR 6590/MF 753

-Overview This collection describes the work and lives of the composer, conductor, and accompanist Warner S. Bass and his wife, the singer Marion Corda Bass.
+Abstract This collection describes the work and lives of the composer, conductor, and accompanist Warner S. Bass and his wife, the singer Marion Corda Bass.
 Most prominent among the materials of this collection are the music scores created by Warner Bass; they include works he composed, arranged, orchestrated, transcribed, or performed.
 Other items include personal documents, correspondence, published sheet music, photographs, essays, notes, concert and recital programs, press releases, and clippings.

 Identifier: AR 7093

-Overview The Max Busyn collection centers on material about the German-Jewish philosopher Constantin Brunner and the circle of devotes around him.
+Abstract The Max Busyn collection centers on material about the German-Jewish philosopher Constantin Brunner and the circle of devotes around him.
 The collection consists primarily of essays and correspondence between several followers of Brunner, who tried to reactivate the circle and to republish Brunner's work in the 1950s and 1960s after the Nazis had destroyed it.

 Dates: 1903-1975; Majority of material found within 1930-1960